Kink in Stoner Factor as a Signature of Changing Magnetic Fluctuations in the Organic Conductor $\lambda$-(BETS)$_2$GaCl$_4$

-As shown in Fig.~\ref{fig2}, comparison between the experimental results and the present study reveals a similar temperature dependence of the spin susceptibility, with a kink appearing around $T_\mathrm{kink}\approx 5~\mathrm{meV}$.
-As shown in Fig.~\ref{fig3}, the magnetic properties change across $T_\mathrm{kink}$.
+As shown in Fig.~\ref{fig2}, a comparison between the experimental results and our findings in the present work reveals a similar temperature dependence of the spin susceptibility, with a kink appearing around $T_\mathrm{kink}\approx 5~\mathrm{meV}$.
+As shown in Fig.~\ref{fig3}, the magnetic properties vary across $T_\mathrm{kink}$.
 Above $T_\mathrm{kink}$ as shown in Fig.~\ref{fig3}~(b), the spin susceptibility exhibits a broad structure extending from $\bm{Q}_\mathrm{max}^\mathrm{high}$ to approximately $\left( 0, \pi \right)$, reminiscent of the AFM fluctuations, whereas below $T_\mathrm{kink}$, the SDW-like fluctuations develop with $\bm{Q}_\mathrm{max}^\mathrm{low}$ as shown in Fig.~\ref{fig3}~(a).
-To further investigate the broad wavenumber structure indicated in Fig.~\ref{fig3}~(b), we analyze the effect of increasing the intra-dimer transfer integral in the four-band model.
+To further investigate the broad wavenumber structure shown in Fig.~\ref{fig3}~(b), we analyzed the effect of increasing the intra-dimer transfer integral in the four-band model.
 As shown in Fig.~\ref{fig4}~(a), this increase enhances the spin susceptibility around $\left( 0, \pi \right)$.
 In the two-band model, which corresponds to the dimer limit of the four-band model, the spin susceptibility exhibits a maximum around $\left( 0, \pi \right)$.
-This suggests that the broad wavenumber structure observed around $\bm{q} = \left( 0, \pi \right)$ above $T_\mathrm{kink}$ in the four-band model can be interpreted as ``smeared AFM fluctuations''.
+This suggests that the broad wavenumber structure observed near $\bm{q} = \left( 0, \pi \right)$ above $T_\mathrm{kink}$ in the four-band model can be interpreted as ``smeared AFM fluctuations''.

+Our results are in agreement with those of studies on NMR~\cite{Kobayashi2017}, such as the dominant AFM fluctuations observed above $T \approx 50~\mathrm{K}$ and the development of SDW-like fluctuations at low temperatures.
+However, a difference was observed in the intermediate regime ($10~\mathrm{K} < T < 50~\mathrm{K}$), where magnetic fluctuations are suppressed.
+The simplicity of our model, in which we consider only the on-site interaction $U$, seems to account for this discrepancy, which is the suppression of the SDW-like fluctuations within the intermediate temperature regime.
+This difference suggests that the actual material involves factors absent from our calculation, namely, the magnetic competition induced by the semiconductor-metal crossover suggested by an experimental study~\cite{Kobayashi2017}, the effects of lattice degrees of freedom and long-range Coulomb interactions, and the effects of disorder.
+Investigating the interplay between these effects is important for future theoretical studies.